QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/multi-currency.md

 ## Set default currency

-You need set a currency for default usage (like new shop default currency), configure it in config.yml:
+You need to set a currency for default usage (like new shop default currency),and configure it in config.yml:

 ```yaml
 # The currency used to create shops.